 Plant Tissue Analysis

-NC Department of Agriculture has created a web site that hosts resources on how to collect and submit plant tissues for analysis.
+NC Department of Agriculture & Consumer Services has created a website that hosts resources on how to collect and submit plant tissues for analysis.
 Plant tissue analysis can indicate whether plants contain the concentrations of essential nutrients necessary for optimum growth.
-Results help growers monitor nutrient uptake, correct deficiencies before they reach a critical stage and, for some crops, time harvest appropriately
+Results help growers monitor nutrient uptake, correct deficiencies before they reach a critical stage and, for some crops, time harvest appropriately.

 This section will be updated as more materials become available.
 Be sure to check back often for more information.